 Together, these events make for a great day out for locals and visitors on the banks of the Whanganui River.

-Spectators and Supporters are welcome to come and watch the live racing action from 10.30am on Sunday 24th January 2021.
+Spectators and supporters are welcome to come and watch the live racing action from 11am on Sunday 24th January 2021.

 The ‘Billy Webb’ is open to rowers of any age or experience, giving any rower the opportunity to race!
 The Categories are: